All Collections

 Login to your Google Tag Manager account and select "New Tag" from your Tag Manager Workspace:

-Choose the "Google Analytics: GA4 Configuration" Tag from the list of tags:
+Choose "Google Tag" from the list of tags:

-Name the variable as desired and enter your Measurement ID, copied from Google Analytics.
-Leave other settings as default.
+Name the variable as desired and enter your Measurement ID in the "Tag ID" field.
+You can copy your measurement ID from Google Analytics.
+Leave other parameters as default.

 Tracking the referral source